seasketch/next/packages/db/README.md

 ## Production migrations

 TBD workflow will likely involve a GitHub Actions based continuous deployment system that runs migrations automatically when tests on master pass.

+## Authentication and Security

+SeaSketch Next uses Auth0 to authenticate users and postgres' built-in roles and RLS policies for access control.
+More details can be found in [the AUTHORIZATION documentation](AUTHORIZATION.md).